 - Ragged Point: The hotel and restaurant may tempt you to spend the night and enjoy the cliffside scenery, but it's also good for a short break.

-Elephant Seal Vista: December through February, Northern Elephant Seals use the coastline for pupping and mating.
-One of only two places where you can see the spectacle on mainland, it's 4 miles north of Hearst Castle.
+- Elephant Seal Vista: December through February, Northern Elephant Seals use the coastline for pupping and mating.
+One of only two places where you can see the spectacle on the mainland, it's 4 miles north of Hearst Castle.

 - Piedras Blancas Lighthouse: The original lens is in Cambria, but a modern light keeps the old beacon going.